 Some Folk High Schools offer Swedish language courses.
 It varies between schools which level that is offered.
-It is possible to study Swedish language course at some of the Folk High Schools.
-Many of these courses are called Invandrarkurser (courses for Immigrants) and most of them are primarily intended for those who have lived and settled in Sweden and have studied SFI (Swedish for immigrants on basic level) before they come to the Folk High School.
+These courses are often called Invandrarkurser (courses for Immigrants) and most of them are primarily intended for those who have lived and settled in Sweden and have studied SFI (Swedish for immigrants on basic level) before they come to the Folk High School.

 4a.
 As an EU/EEA citizen, do I need a residence permit?

-Staying 3 months or less: On entering Sweden, citizens of EU/EEA countries only require a valid passport or a National Identity Card .
+Staying 3 months or less: When entering Sweden, citizens of EU/EEA countries only require a valid passport or a National Identity Card .

 4b.
 As a non EU/EEA citizen, do I need a residence permit?

-Staying 3 months or less: For a stay of less than three months, no residence permit is required.
-However, some foreign nationals however must in certain cases have visas in order to enter Sweden.
+Staying 3 months or less: No residence permit is required.
+However, in certain cases, some foreign nationals must have visas in order to enter Sweden.
 To find out which countries, check the Ministry for Foreign Affairs.

-Staying more than 3 months: If you are planning to study at a folk high school in Sweden for more than three months, you need a residence permit.
+Staying more than 3 months: You'll need a residence permit.
 Your permit must be entered in your passport before your arrival in Sweden.

 - have been accepted to a full-time course at a Folk High School

 - can support yourself for the entirety of the planned period of study.
-You will need at least 7 300 SEK per month for 10 months of the year (fact checked January 2012).
+From January 1 2019, that amount is set to a minimum of SEK 8 370 per month (source: the Swedish Migration Agency).